dojot/dojot/storage/time-series/influxdb/storer/README.md

 ##### InfluxDB Write Options

-You can pass any configuration available at https://influxdata.github.io/influxdb-client-js/influxdb-client.writeoptions.html (only note the pattern camelCase to lowercase with `.`).
+You can pass any configuration available at https://influxdata.github.io/influxdb-client-js/influxdb-client.writeoptions.html, just be careful with valid values other than strings.(only note the pattern camelCase to lowercase with `.`).

 | Key | Purpose | Default Value | Valid Values | Environment variable
 | --- | ------- | ------------- | ------------ | --------------------